amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 ~~~
 {: .language-python}

-Comparing the output, for each folder name from the first command, there is a corresponding list of files in the second command.
+Comparing the outputs, for each folder name from the first command there is a corresponding list of files in the second command.

 > ## Printing, `for` loops, and Jupyter
 >